Deepak42074/Sky130-RTL-Design-And-Synthesis-Using-Verilog/README.md

  $ write_verilog -noattr good_mux_netlist.v
  ```
 write_verilog : It write the current design to a Verilog file.
--noattr :By using this option no attributes are included in the output
+-noattr :By using this option no attributes are included in the output.
 good_mux_netlist.v : File name to which we want to write the netlist.It can be any name.

 ![](/DAY_1/Yosys_setup_6.png)